Question: Is No Poo a good way to clean hair?

 If you want all the details check out this study in which scientists stripped oil off skin and then measured how long it took the skin to re-oil itself.
 But their bottom line is that the presence of oil on the skin’s surface sends a signal to the sebaceous glands to turn off.
 This signal is caused by either the pressure of the oil in the follicle or by the creation of a chemical signal that travels back down through the skin.
 But then why doesn’t shampooing make your scalp oilier and oilier?
 That’s because the oil production levels off very quickly.

 What's your method of cleansing?
-What have your results been?
+What has your results been?